oprypin/markdown-callouts/docs/index.md

 #### Custom titles

 A callout block with a custom title is just an extension of the base syntax, where after the capital word and a colon, the first item of the main body must be in bold.
 This `**strong emphasis**` syntax (or also with `__`) is directly used as the delimitation for the title, according to normal rules of how Markdown handles it.
 The actual `<strong>` tag will be excluded from the output and its contents will be moved from the paragraph and become the title instead.
+You can use any inline Markdown formatting within that main delimiter, and *that* will be preserved.
+Single newlines are allowed within the delimited title part, again as per normal Markdown rules.

 You can find more examples (particularly how edge cases are handled) in the [test cases directory](https://github.com/oprypin/markdown-callouts/tree/master/tests/extension/title).